jlov7/ASR-Copilot/README.md

 - The devcontainer installs Python + Node dependencies automatically; use `./app/scripts/run_demo.sh` inside the Codespace.
 - To use locally with VS Code Dev Containers or Docker Desktop, open the repo in a devcontainer and run `make demo`.

+### Option D – Hosted Safe Demo (Render)
+1. Fork this repo (or use it as a template) so you can connect Render.
+2. In the Render dashboard choose **New → Blueprint** and point it at `render.yaml`.
+3. Deploy with the default environment variables (`ASR_SAFE_MODE=true`, `ADAPTER_MODE=mock`).
+Guided Mode stays offline-only.
+4. Render serves the FastAPI backend and the pre-built React frontend from the same service at the generated URL.

 ## Vite + React rationale
 - Granular control over accessibility and onboarding flows.
 - Straightforward integration with FastAPI JSON contracts via generated TypeScript types.